YukunJ/Teach-Myself-CPP/KV-store-skiplist/README.md

 There are quite a few drawbacks left in this current version of implementation we are already aware of.
 Hopefully we will improve and optimize upon them in near future:

 + No real multi-theading performance boost currently.
 The `SkipInsert` and `SkipRemove` are depending on a single shared `std::mutex`.
 A Reader-Writer lock could be applied here to allow multiple readers to read at the same time.
-+ The `SkipInsert` does extra work than necessarily.
++ The `SkipInsert` does extra work than necessary.
 It re-traverse the path when new layer is constructed by this Insert operation.
 Mostly it is for implementation convenience, but admittedly this convenience comes at the price of performance.
 + The stress testing only tests on `SkipInsert`, not comprehensive enough.
 + Only supports single-machine right now, no distrbuted system support.